EDITOR’S NOTE: This article has been updated for 2019.

 Much like finding the ideal credit cards for bad credit, finding the right loans if you have bad credit can be a daunting process, especially with the number of sky-high interest rates and predatory payday-style loans available.
 To help make it easier for borrowers with less-than-perfect credit to find loans that won’t break their budgets, we rounded up some of the loan providers that offer reasonable terms, a transparent application process and reliable customer service.

 We like Rise’s transparent fees and its willingness to acknowledge that the company’s high interest rates mean that it isn’t the least expensive or the right loan for everyone.
 Although Rise isn’t always the most cost-effective option, if you have bad credit and a pressing financial need, a Rise loan may be a smart choice.
-APRs range from 50% – 299% depending on the state you live in and your creditworthiness.
-While this APR might sound high in comparison to credit card APRs, it is still lower than typical payday loans.
+Rise loan APRs range from 50% – 299% depending on the state you live in and your creditworthiness.
+While this APR might sound high in comparison to credit card APRs, it is still lower than most payday loan APRs.
 Additionally, Rise rewards its good customers with lower rates on future loans as long as 24 months of scheduled payments are on time.

 Rise offers flexible payment scheduling and a five-day promise that lets you change your mind and return the funds without any fees during that period of time after you receive the money.
 Requirements for applying for a Rise loan include being an adult age 18 or older and having a steady income, a valid checking account and an email address.

 Apply online and receive results within a minute or so.
 In some instances, you may have to fax proof of income or other information to complete the application process.